pivotal-cf/on-demand-services-sdk/README.md

-#On-Demand Services SDK
+#Build Service Adapters for the PCF On-Demand Service Broker in Golang
-Build Service Adapters for the PCF On-Demand Service Broker in Golang!
+##Part of the On-Demand Services SDK

 ---